If you're considering a website redesign, chances are you've been in business for a few years now and realise you need to do one of the following:

 Here are a few elements to include:

 Desires, wants and needs in life

 Any goals, attitudes, and concerns with your product/service

-Both user research and personas are essential for understanding who you’re serving how to attract the right customer.
+Both user research and personas are essential for understanding who you're serving and how to attract the right customer.
 For websites, tools like Hotjar can measure customer behaviour and give you a sense for how strong your value proposition is.
 More traditional tools such as Google Analytics are essential for understanding wider user behaviour metrics and overall website performance.

 Knowing Your Competitors

-Understanding your competitive advantages (and disadvantages) is key for adopting points of difference stronger value propositions within your industry.
+Understanding your competitive advantages (and disadvantages) is key for adopting points of difference and stronger value propositions within your industry.

 Here's a good overview explanation from Xero on how to make your own competitor analysis.